CSCfi/csc-user-guide/docs/apps/blast.md

 ```text
 get_species_taxids.sh -t 694002 > b-coronaviruses.txt
 ```
-The command above produces a file containing TaxID numbers of Beta-coronaviruses.
+The command above produces a file containing TaxID numbers of Betacoronaviruses.
 This file can the be used with the `-taxidlist` to define BLAST to do the search only against the sequences originating form the defined species.
 For example:

 ```text
 pb blastp -db nr -query queryset.fasta -taxidlist b-coronaviruses.txt -out corona_results
 ```

 Note that `-taxidlist` can be used only with databases that include species information.

 ## Using genome data from ensembl with pb